 Hypospadias is one of the most common birth defects in boys.
-This surgery is performed on most boys who are born with hypospadias.
+This surgery is performed on most boys who are born with the problem.

-If repair is not done, your son may have:
+If the repair is not done, problems may occur later on such as:

 Surgery is NOT needed if the condition does not affect normal urination while standing, sexual function, or the deposit of semen.

-Your child's surgeon may ask for a complete medical history and physical exam of your child before the procedure.
+The child's surgeon may ask for a complete medical history and do a physical exam before the procedure.

-Ask your child's doctor which drugs your child should still take on the day of surgery.
+Ask the child's doctor which drugs your child should still take on the day of surgery.

 On the day of the surgery:

-Right after surgery, your son's penis will be taped securely to his belly so that it does not move.
+Right after surgery, the baby’s penis will be taped to his belly so that it does not move.

 Often, a bulky dressing or plastic cup is placed over the penis to protect the surgical area.
-A urinary catheter (a tube used to drain urine from the bladder) will exit the dressing to allow urine to flow freely into the diaper.
+A urinary catheter (a tube used to drain urine from the bladder) will be put through the dressing so urine can flow into the diaper.

 Your child will be encouraged to drink fluids so that he will urinate.
 Urinating will keep pressure from building up in the urethra.

-You will probably be able to take your child home the same day as the surgery.
-If you live a long way from the hospital, you might want to stay in a hotel near the hospital the first night.
+Your child may be given medicine to relieve pain.
+Most of the time, the child can leave the hospital the same day as the surgery.
+If you live a long way from the hospital, you may want to stay in a hotel near the hospital the first night.

 Your healthcare provider will explain how to take care of your son at home after leaving the hospital.

 This surgery lasts a lifetime.
 Most children do well after this surgery.
-Your son's penis will look almost or completely normal.
-It will also work almost or completely normally.
+The penis will look almost or completely normal and function well.